Clean Cities ClimAccelerator at a glance

 Grant money with no strings attached?
 What’s the catch?

-There is no catch.
-NO equity at any stage of the programme.
-If you are eligible to apply and succeed in convincing us that you have the best technology solution to tackle a climate problem, you can access this financial support as well as all other benefits on offer.
-Stage 1: €5k, Stage 2: €20k.
+There is no catch!
+You do NOT need equity at any stage of this program.
+If you are eligible to apply and succeed in convincing us that you have the best technology solution to tackle a climate problem, you will get access to financial support as well as the other benefits of this program.
+Stage 1: €5k; Stage 2: €20k.

-How long is the programme?
+How long is the program?

 What are the three stages?

-Stage 1 – VALIDATION - 5K
+Stage 1 – VALIDATION, 5K

-Stage 2 – DEVELOPMENT 20K
+Stage 2 – DEVELOPMENT, 20K

 Stage 3 – IMPACT

-Who is behind this programme?
+Who is behind this program?